tsib0/aw-reporting/examples/kratubackend/README.md

 <code>Arguments:

+ -accountIdsFile <accountIdsFile>   Consider ONLY the account IDs specified on the file to run the report

  -dateRange <DateRangeType>   ReportDefinitionDateRangeType

+ -debug                       Will display all the debug information.
+If the option 'verbose' is activated, all
+                              the information will be displayed on the console as well

- -endDate &lt;YYYMMDD&gt;     End date for CUSTOM_DATE Reports (YYYYMMDD) -file <file>                 aw-report-sample.properties file (./aw-report-sample.properties by default if not
+ -endDate &lt;YYYMMDD&gt;     End date for CUSTOM_DATE Reports (YYYYMMDD)

+ -file <file>                 aw-report-sample.properties file (./aw-report-sample.properties by default if not
                               provided)
- -help                        print this message -processKratus               Process Kratus processes the 7 reports peraccount and creates a daily Kratu -startDate &lt;YYYMMDD&gt;   Start date for CUSTOM_DATE Reports (YYYYMMDD) -startServer                 Starts the Rest Server.
+ -help                        print this message

+ -processKratus               Process Kratus processes the 7 reports peraccount and creates a daily Kratu

+ -startDate &lt;YYYMMDD&gt;   Start date for CUSTOM_DATE Reports (YYYYMMDD)

+ -startServer                 Starts the Rest Server.
 No dates required

+ -verbose                     The application will print all the tracing on the console

 </code>
 </pre>